iGEMCalgary/GreatGrader/README.md

 Requirements:
 Windows 10 (64-bit).
+Git LFS

 To install:
+Clone this repository to your system.
+Ensure that you have Git LFS enabled (to handle the large files).
-Download this repository as a zip.
+Note: The program will not work if you download it as a zip.
-Extract the 'Great Grader' folder in your system.
 Double-click the 'GreaterGrader.exe' file in the 'Great Grader\dist' folder to run the program.

 Calibration images, general images, and grading reports are accessed